-Getting moving might be one of your main goals, but how can you do it when you have been told to stay at home because of coronavirus?
+Getting moving and doing physical activity might be one of your main goals, but how can you do it if you need to stay at home?

 As long as a movement is safe for you, you can be active.
 You can do activities seated, lying down or moving around your home.

 Being more active can help improve your mood and increase your energy levels.
 It can also help you reduce your risk of another stroke.
 You can read our practical tips on getting active with conditions such as fatigue, incontinence or high blood pressure.

 If you have problems with balance, walking or other movements, and you’re not sure what movements are safe for you, it’s a good idea to check with a professional like a therapist first.
 Always stop if you feel pain.

 Here are some ideas you can try to build some extra movement into every day.

 - Roll your knees from side to side.